Change the Attribution Dimension

-Below is an example of a column that is not an attribution dimension.
-Suppose you have two fact tables, Wholesale Purchases and Retail Sales, that share a common dimension Date.
+The following image is an example of a column that is not an attribution dimension.
+Suppose you have two fact tables, Wholesale Purchases and Retail Sales, that share a common dimension, Date.

 In this example, the date column in the Date dimension should not be used for attribution, since unrelated rows in both of the fact tables could share the same row in the Date table.
 Why?
 Because if Sally bought oranges wholesale on April 25, 2005 and made a retail sale of apples on the same day, there is no logical relationship between those two events.
 Combining the two events using the date they share will not create any meaningful information.